 Say hello & book here: +27 21 447 0804 | email@example.com

-It is a marriage between classic charm and modern confidence, featuring a menu of traditional dishes with touches of modern flair, expertly created by Executive Chef Kerry Kilpin.
+It is a marriage between classic charm and modern confidence, featuring a menu of traditional dishes with touches of contemporary flair, expertly created by Chef Kerry Kilpin.

 Be prepared to be wowed with every course, from amuse-bouche right through to desserts.

 We also love the focus on ethically sourced and sustainable products.

 You’ll find them here: Steenberg Estate, Steenberg Road, Constantia Valley